The Last Shall Be First

 If writing has become a curse instead of a joy, take a break from writing.
 Read, talk, read, talk, watch movies, read, talk.

 Then pick a surprising writing activity.
-My favorite one that kick starts lots of writers is the Communication Game in Chapter 2 of the Writer’s Jungle.
-Of course a new freewriting prompt left on an empty kitchen table with brand new colored pens and pretty paper sometimes jump starts the process as well.
+A new freewriting prompt left on an empty kitchen table with brand new colored pens and pretty paper sometimes jump starts the process as well.
 Don’t say anything.
 Just leave it all out and see what happens.